 Barton aims to take the guesswork out of reading and spelling.
 It does this by having students memorize rules and practice using them with real and nonsense words.

-If you’re looking for a tutor who uses the Barton method, ask if she has been certified by Barton.
-This means she’s had professional training that goes beyond the instruction that’s provided in the basic Barton program.
-You can find a directory of certified tutors on the Barton Reading Program website.
+If you’re looking for a tutor who uses the Barton method, ask if the tutor has been certified by Barton.
+Certification indicates professional training that goes beyond the instruction provided in the basic Barton program.
+You can find a directory of certified tutors on the Barton System website.